 Here you can view all your listed items and their status, across all sales channels and apply various filter options.
-The order list provides you with all the details you need, for example order dates, product details, buyer information, billing and shipping details, as well as status information.
+The order list provides you with all the details you need such as order dates, product details, buyer information, billing and shipping details, as well as status information.

-Use reports to view your ratings and feedback as well as any A-Z Safe Buying Guarantee claims.
+Use reports to view your ratings and feedback, as well as any A-Z Safe Buying Guarantee claims.
 From this tab, you can also view payments & transaction reports and order reports.
-The latter contain all the information you need to fulfil orders but no billing information and can be obtained automatically or manually.
 Examining reports regularly can help you learn from past performance and improve your business constantly.

 Here you can edit your account and profile.
 You can change your customer service, payment and delivery policies, your nickname, credit card details or VAT details.
 It is also the place to adjust your Amazon store settings and your profile.

 While certain information on your Seller Profile is provided by Amazon, like delivery rates or A-to-Z Guarantee information, it is generally your responsibility to keep your profile up-to-date.
-After all, it is the page that introduces you to the buyer and can have a big impact on whether they approve of you as trustworthy enough to purchase from you or not.
+After all, it is the page that introduces you to the buyer and can have a big impact on whether they buy from your over your competitor.

-Nevertheless, we would like to issue a word of warning here: Closing your account is a permanent action and cannot be undone.
-After closing your account, you won’t be able to access it anymore.
-This also means you won’t be able to view your order history, issue refunds, or communicate with buyers.
+Closing your account is a permanent action and cannot be undone.
+After closing your account, you won’t be able to access your order history, issue refunds, or communicate with buyers.
 It might therefore be worth considering keeping your account.
-You can still suspend your listings by changing their status or remove them entirely from Amazon.
+You can still suspend your listings by changing their status or removing them entirely from Amazon.

 If you are sure you want to close your account for good, you first need to: